AudiusProject/audius-protocol/solana-programs/anchor/audius-data/README.md

 ## Sending transactions:
 As a prerequisite, you should run `npm run localnet-up` and `npm run deploy-dev` to deploy your program to the solana test validator.

+To deploy program and seed tx, simply run `npm run localnet-up` in one window and then run `npm run dev-setup` in another.

 See [README](cli/README.md).

 ## Troubleshooting: